Cyclades Island Hopping – Routes, Itineraries & Beaches

 Another famous Greek Island, Mykonos, is known for its glamour and crazy nightlife, expensive boutiques, and super high prices.
 Whitewashed landscapes are also part of Mykonos’ panorama, while the island also has something Santorini doesn’t: amazing beaches.

-Mykonos is exclusive; it’s a place where celebrities choose to spend their summers, so expect very high prices for anything you want to do, from riding a taxi to buying a bottle of mineral water.
+Mykonos is exclusive and glamorous; it’s a place where celebrities choose to spend their summers, so expect very high prices for anything you want to do, from riding a taxi to buying a bottle of mineral water.
 Everything costs more in Mykonos!
 Being a cruise ship destination, the island can sometimes feel overcrowded.

 Naxos